robbielyman/seamstress-v1/README.md

 download the appropriate file, unzip it and (technically optionally) add it to your PATH.

+if you'd like to use [monome](https://monome.org) devices with seamstress, you'll need to install [serialosc](https://github.com/monome/serialosc).

 NB: `seamstress` expects the file structure found inside the zipped folder and will not work as expected if you move only the binary to a different folder.